Loukas Vyntra: International career

 Vyntra represents Greece instead of his birth country, the Czech Republic; he has gone on to feature for the national team on several levels.
 He represented Greece at the 2004 Summer Olympics, held on home soil in Athens.

-Vyntra's debut with the Greek senior team came on 8 June 2005, in a 1–0 home loss match against Ukraine in a 2006 World Cup qualifying match.
+Vyntra's debut with the Greek senior team came on 8 June 2005, in a 1–0 home defeat against Ukraine in a 2006 World Cup qualifying match.
 He was included in the final squad for the 2005 Confederations Cup in Germany.

 Generally for Greece, Vyntra has been used in his more natural right-back position, but his playing-time has benefited through injuries to regular starters.
 With his occasional gaffes, he faces the same scrutiny that surrounded him at Panathinaikos.
 Vyntra was called by manager Fernando Santos to both the 30-man provisional 2014 World Cup squad and the final 23-man squad.

 On 23 March 2015, an injury of Roma's defender José Holebas led to Vyntra's participation in a crucial match against Hungary national football team for qualification to UEFA Euro 2016.